sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/index.md

 Notes
 ===

-For details about vertical sections, see [Section nuances](doc:section-nuances#vertical-sections).
+- For details about vertical sections, see [Section nuances](doc:section-nuances#vertical-sections).
+- See the [Copy To Section](doc:copy-to-section) computed field method to add globally applicable document information to sections.